-As a member of the Westminster Choir College faculty, Dr. Amanda Quist conducts the Westminster Chapel Choir, Westminster Kantorei, and teaches conducting.
-In February 2014 she was selected to present a workshop titled “Building Sound” with Westminster Kantorei at the American Choral Directors Association (ACDA) Eastern Division Conference.
-In 2013 she conducted Westminster Kantorei at the American Handel Festival.
-During her earlier work with the Westminster Symphonic Choir she collaborated with the New York Philharmonic, Philadelphia Orchestra, Dresden Staatskapelle, and composers Ola Gjeilo and Tarik O’Regan.
-Dr. Quist recently served as chorus master for the North American premiere of Toshio Hosokawa’s Matsukaze for Spoleto Festival USA and the Lincoln Center Festival.
-Newspaper reviews described the chorus’ performance as “beautifully prepared,” “gripping,” and “bridging the vocal and instrumental textures with perfect intonation.”
+Dr. Amanda Quist is associate professor and department chair of Conducting, Organ, and Sacred Music at Westminster Choir College.
+She conducts the Westminster Chapel Choir and Westminster Kantorei, and she teaches graduate and undergraduate conducting.
+She is the recipient of Westminster Choir College of Rider University’s 2014 Distinguished Teaching Award.
+Westminster Kantorei, an award-winning early music ensemble, has been invited to perform at the American Choral Directors Association’s (ACDA) Eastern Division Conference, American Handel Festival, and it has collaborated with some of the country’s leading Baroque specialists.
+During her work with the Westminster Symphonic Choir, Dr. Quist collaborated with the New York Philharmonic, The Philadelphia Orchestra, Dresden Staatskapelle, and composers Ola Gjeilo and Tarik O’Regan.
+She recently served as Chorus Master for the premiere of Toshio Hosokawa’s opera Matsukaze at the Spoleto Festival USA and the Lincoln Center Festival.
+The New York Times and Charleston City Paper described the chorus’ performance as “beautifully prepared, gripping,” a “gossamer web of voices” and “bridging the vocal and instrumental textures with perfect intonation.”